Adult Learning Centre Practices

 In return, students also have responsibilities, and the institution and your fellow students have some expectations regarding you and your behaviour.

-- Please do not talk on cellphones in class.
+- Please do not use cellphones in class.

 - Your instructor will ensure that you are following cell phone etiquette as per their instruction.